Skip to Main Content

-Telford Lake is named after Robert Taylor Telford, who first settled by the lake in 1889 and is the founder of what became the City of Leduc.
-Telford was Leduc's first postmaster, first general merchant and first justice of the peace.
-He also later became Leduc's first member of the Legislative Assembly, and he served as Mayor from 1915-16.
+Telford was Leduc’s first postmaster, first general merchant and first justice of the peace.
+He later became Leduc’s first member of the Legislative Assembly and served as Mayor from 1915-16.

 Telford Lake Trail Interpretive Signage